 Breast Cancer Foundation Partners With A Formula Company

 On their Facebook page, the National Breast Cancer Foundation made the following statement, in response to a huge backlash regarding their decision to have their well-recognized pink ribbon displayed on the side of the tins of a particular brand of formula.

 Breastfeeding is the biologically normal way to feed babies.
 Therefore, breastfeeding should be the control or benchmark with which other forms of infant feeding are compared.
 What this means is that although breastfeeding doesn’t reduce the risk of breast cancer, not breastfeeding increases the risk.

 We certainly appreciate that more breast cancer research is needed.
 And, of course, this means more money is needed.
-However, a breast cancer organisation that chooses to partner with a formula company for this reason is simply making an unethical and poor business decision.
+However, a breast cancer organization that chooses to partner with a formula company, for this reason, is simply making an unethical and poor business decision.
 Clearly, the NBCF has not given enough thought to the broader implications of this decision.

 How Can We Improve Breastfeeding Rates?

 The World Health Organisation recommends breastfeeding for two years, or beyond if the mother and baby are happy to continue.